Sachin-NeU/Team5_CSYE7245_Spring2021/Assignment 1/Snowflake/README.md

 ### Usage

 #### Snowflake Steps to load the data
-STEP 1 - You need a Snowflake account where your used
+STEP 1 - You need a Snowflake account where your username is ADMIN

-Comamnds to follow to create the stages and copy data to it
+Commands to follow to create the stages, tables and copy data to it

 STEP 2 - create or replace stage <stagename>;